-To understand the differences between RTO and RPO, let’s first look at the definition of each term, and which types of information it measures.
+To understand the difference between RTO and RPO, let’s first look at the definition of each term and the types of information it measures.

-RTO stands for Recovery Time Objective.
-It’s a metric that helps to calculate how quickly you need to recover your IT infrastructure and services following a disaster in order to maintain business continuity.
+RTO (the Recovery Time Objective), is a metric that defines the time to recover your IT infrastructure and services following a disaster to ensure business continuity.

 - Direct-to-cloud recovery

 - Recovery with a bootable drive